 Consuming a sufficient amount of fiber has a vital role when it comes to diabetes management.
 In fact, a diet rich in soluble fiber is able to slow the absorption of glucose and help control blood glucose.

-Therefore, there is a sense to eating such vegetables and fruits.
+Therefore, there is a sense to eat such vegetables and fruits.

 For a long time, those with diabetes have been told to limit their intake of fruit.